rolandbernard/ryoko/docs/api/projects.md

 ### POST `/project` [requires authentication]

 Create a new project with the given data.
-On successful creation the id of the new projects id will be returned.
+On successful creation the id of the new projects will be returned.

 #### Request body